What is Sun Poisoning?

 - Itchy, raised patches of skin

-If you’re suffering from symptoms of PMLE, it’s possible you have this condition.
+If you’re suffering from symptoms of PMLE, you may have this condition.
 Typically, treatments are simple.

 - Apply hydrocortisone cream to stop itching